 2009: Head of Mission for Society for Threatened Peoples and Kosovo Roma Refugee Foundation (KRRF).
 Traveled all over Turkey and filmed oral histories of Turkish Gypsies (Roma and Dom).
 Filmed interviews with Turkish Jews from France saved by the Turkish ambassador during WWII.
 Also filmed oral histories of Roma survivors of WW II in Bulgaria and Albania.
 Poetry readings in fourteen Italian cities.
 Books published: Undefeated (bilingual English/Italian).

 2010: Head of Mission for Society for Threatened Peoples and Kosovo Roma Refugee Foundation (KRRF).
 In Istanbul to edit biography of Behic Erkin (Turkish ambassador to France during WWII).
 Poetry readings: London, UK, and seventeen cities (including four universities) in Italy (three separate tours).
 Lecture at Helsinki University on Roma Holocaust.
 Lecture in Vrsac, Serbia, on Roma education problems.
 Poetry reading in Ljubljana, Slovenia.
-Sign contract with Rome publisher for my memoir “Living with Gypsies.”
+Sign contract with Rome publisher for his memoir “Living with Gypsies.”
 Books published: Deadly Neglect and Boxing Poems.

 2011: Head of Mission for Kosovo Roma Refugee Foundation (KRRF).
 Conducting weekly monitoring project for 12 months of resettled lead-poisoned Roma refugees for JDC.
 Poetry readings in eight Finnish cities (Turku, Tampere, Sysma, Kotka, Oulu, Lahti, Hameenlinna, and Helsinki).
 Writer’s residence for one month in Sysma, Finland (wrote play on Antonin Dvorak in America allowing Blacks and women to attend a conservatory for the first time in history).
 Poetry readings in five Italian cities.
 And lecture/reading at Salerno University.
 Poetry reading at Nish University, Nish, Serbia.
 Publish op-ed article on Roma Begging in Helsingin Sanomat.
 Books published: Mustalaistaksi.